-Timken to Acquire Groeneveld Group, Enhancing its Lubrication Systems Platform
+Timken to Acquire Groeneveld Group

 The Timken Company, a global leader in engineered bearings and mechanical power transmission products, today announced that it has reached an agreement to acquire Groeneveld Group, a leading provider of automatic lubrication solutions used in on- and off-highway applications, for approximately $280 million.
 For the 12 months ending May 31, 2017, Groeneveld Group sales were approximately $105 million.
 The transaction is expected to be accretive to adjusted earnings per share in 2017.
 Additionally, Groeneveld Group has a strong margin profile, which is expected to be accretive to Timken’s EBITDA margin and to be further enhanced as a result of synergies.